Safe Routes to School E-News

 Plan to join us and others from across the U.S. next February for the smart growth event of the year!
 Visit www.newpartners.org to register and get more event details.

 Have you been wanting to learn more about the alphabet soup of transportation funding sources and how federal funds flow to state Departments of Transportation, and then to the local level?
 If so, the new STPP Guidebook is your best resource!
 This comprehensive guide explains the multitude of funding sources available, and how flexibility imbedded in the federal guidelines allow for the use of many funding sources for bicycle and pedestrian projects including Safe Routes to School.
 Download the free guideline book at the Surface Transportation Policy Project’s website.

-The SRTS National Partnership has ambitious plans for 2007, and we hope that partner affiliates and individuals will help us by providing tax-deductible donations.
+The SRTS Safe Routes Partnership has ambitious plans for 2007, and we hope that partner affiliates and individuals will help us by providing tax-deductible donations.
 Congressional hearings will begin next year on the reauthorization of SAFETEA-LU and, as of this writing, only 16 states have actually expended SRTS funds.
 We must work quickly, cooperatively, and strategically to show measurable results for the SRTS program in all 50 states and the District of Columbia.

 Some of our current projects include:

 - Developing a new website at saferoutespartnership.org with pages and updates for each state, including relevant state and local links, to share best practices.